ReflectEd: Evaluating Reflection-Driven Learning in an AI-Assisted System: Related Works

-Reflection has been defined in multiple ways \cite{baumer2015reflective, boud2006productive, boud2013reflection} and is often described as a meta-cognitive activity of examining one’s own thinking \cite{sandars2009use}.
-It is commonly presented as a staged process \cite{atkins1993reflection, fleck2010reflecting} involving noticing (developing awareness), understanding (analyzing from multiple perspectives), and acting (shifting perspectives or intentions for the future) \cite{kocielnik2018reflection}.
-Schön’s Theory of Reflective Practice distinguishes between reflection-in-action and reflection-on-action \cite{Schon01071986}.
-The former occurs during an activity, involving spontaneous thinking and adaptation in real time, whereas the latter takes place after an activity, involving deliberate consideration of what happened and why to generate insights for future practice \cite{kanofsky2020reflective, fleming2014measure, hollis2017does}.
-Their respective advantages and limitations have been widely discussed \cite{munby1989reflection, cattaneo2021reflect, costello2015reflections, thorsen2013analyzing}.
-Building on this literature, our work focuses on reflection-on-action, with particular emphasis on two segments: deeper or thought-based, and regular or fact-based reflection.
+Reflection is often described as a meta-cognitive activity of examining one’s own thinking \cite{sandars2009use}.
+Schön’s Theory of Reflective Practice distinguishes between reflection-in-action and reflection-on-action.
+Reflection-in-action occurs during an activity through real-time thinking and adaptation, whereas reflection-on-action occurs after an activity and involves deliberate consideration of what happened and why to inform future practice \cite{Schon01071986}.
+Building on this literature, our work focuses on reflection-on-action in project-based learning contexts where learners revisit prior work, interpret incomplete progress, and plan subsequent actions.

-Research has examined how reflection-on-action and feedback systems shape meeting dynamics and outcomes across in-person, text-based, and video-conferencing settings \cite{park2024coexplorer, calacci2016breakout, dimicco2007impact, jaimes2005affective, leshed2009visualizing, kim2008meeting, mcleod1992process}.
-Reflection supports cooperative work by supporting members to review how they collaborated and what responsibilities they assumed \cite{havenga2018reflective}, while feedback enables them to learn from mistakes and track progress, skills, and underlying beliefs \cite{steyn2016project, wallin2018reflective}.
-Goal clarification has been identified as central, as clear goals help participants detect when meetings drift off track and reprioritize \cite{chen2025we}.
-Participants in one study requested actionable reminders before meetings and feedback tools that incorporate highlights from prior sessions to support goal-setting \cite{samrose2021meetingcoach}, while others showed that feedback after meetings improved participation balance and awareness of communication behaviors \cite{samrose2018coco}.
-Interactive platforms that visualize discussion or enable collaborative annotations further enhance engagement, non-verbal participation, and recall \cite{aseniero2020meetcues, chen2023meetscript, lee2025since}.

-Building on these insights, recent systems have aimed to enhance meeting effectiveness by facilitating intentionality and reducing organizational tension \cite{scott2024mental}, moderating negative behaviors and supporting leaders \cite{houtti2025observe}, incorporating organizational artifacts such as linked presentations and personalized recaps \cite{asthana2025summaries}, and deploying AI assistants to help users articulate meeting purposes and challenges \cite{scott2025does}.
-AI support has also been shown to influence group decision-making quality and shape how teams perceive their collaborative processes \cite{chiang2024enhancing}.
-While these studies illustrate how AI tools and interactive platforms can support reflection and engagement, they primarily emphasize quick feedback, balanced participation, or visualization of group interactions.
-Our work extends this space by integrating reflection-on-action prompts with mechanisms for sharing current progress, helping individuals reflect on past meetings, stay motivated, remain aligned, and sustain momentum between sessions.